lostella/ProtoGrad.jl/README.md

 ```

 Here `val` is the value of the objective evaluated at `m`, while `grad` contains its gradient with respect to **all** attributes of `m`.
 Most importantly **`grad` is itself a `LinearModel` object**.
 Therefore, `grad` can be added or subtracted from `m`, used in dot products and so on.

-> **Note:** All attributes of a `ProtoGrad.Model` object are assumed to be parameters to be optimized, hence gradients will be taken with respect to them.
-> This means, for example, that hyper-paramenters cannot be stored as attributes.
-> Some hyperparameters are implicit in the model structure (e.g. number of layers or units);
-> in any case, they can usually be stored as type parameters (as ["value types"](https://docs.julialang.org/en/v1/manual/types/#%22Value-types%22)).

 ## Fitting models to the objective